Selective Invoice Finance And Invoice Auctions

 This form of alternative finance, often offered by FinTech companies (finance technology companies) is growing rapidly at present, and we are adding providers to our panel on a regular basis - hence there is a wide choice.
 In many cases, without the need to give personal guarantees or have any minimums or any obligation to use the service.

 You don't have to auction your invoices, some funders provide their own funds against the invoices that you select, or you can choose peer-to-peer finance (P2P funding provided by one or more businesses like yours).
+There are many funding options.

 Many customer prefer to know that a single funder is financing their business, but others prefer the pricing advantages of an auction style bidding approach.